trilitech/tezos-developer-docs/src/pages/advanced-topics/formal-verification/coq/index.md

 ## Proof creation using Mi-Cho-Coq
 As **Coq** is a proof software that has its own syntax, the difficulty has been in finding a way to translate the **Michelson** code into **Coq**.

 [Mi-Cho-Coq](https://gitlab.com/nomadic-labs/mi-cho-coq) is the library that allows you to do this.
-When you wish to prove a smart contract written or compiled down in Michelson, you must use this library and import the code that you wish to formally prove.
+When you wish to prove a smart contract written or compiled in Michelson, you must use this library and import the code that you wish to formally prove.
 The syntax to be used at the start of the file containing the proof is as follows:

 ```coq
 Require Import Michocoq.macros.
 Import syntax.